vizzuhq/vizzu-lib/docs/content/tutorial/5-group-stack.md

 }, { regroupStrategy: 'drilldown' })
 ```

-or simply fade between them:
+There is also the option to fade the chart between the states:

 ```javascript { "title": "Regrouping the chart with fading" }
 chart.animate({